dimitriosxmi/dimitriosxmi/README.md

     I decided to get my hands back to game development and even tho super rusty on everything it felt right like home.
   </p>
   <p>
     That was the perhaps the second best choice of my life.
-I was actively practicing it on the daily until through a friend of mine I got a job offer as a [Full-Stack developer](#full-stack-web-development-) that's where I've got sluggish on game development for roughly 8 to 10 months.
+I was actively practicing it on the daily until through a friend of mine I got a job offer as a <a href="#------full-stack-web-development-----">Full Stack web developer</a> that's where I've got sluggish on game development for roughly 8 to 10 months.
   </p>
   <p>
     Eventually in late 2022 I got fed up of my sluggishness and began investing more attention during my free time on the subject.
 Since then I've been actively practicing and learning game development on a weekly basis roughly 10 to 30 hours a week.
 I am to eventually get one of 2 things going.